spncrhrstn/spencerharston.com/src/posts/a-drop-in-the-ocean.md

 ---
-title: A Drop of Noise
+title: A Drop in the Ocean
 description: The Internet is a vast ocean of noise.
 And I'm just a tiny drop.
 date: 2022-05-01
 tags: